Promote a globally competitive African cashew industry that benefits the value chain from farmer to consumer.

 • African Cashew Initiative (ACi) funded by The Bill and Melinda Gates Foundation and GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit)

 • Kraft Foods (Planters)

 The African Cashew Alliance (ACA), established in 2006, provides support and technical assistance to cashew processors and farmers, facilitates investments, and promotes market linkages in the cashew industry.
 Africa is the largest producer of raw cashew nuts (RCN), growing approximately 48% of cashews globally.
 Smallholder production has more than doubled in the past decade, but processing remains a weakness.
-Regional processing is on the rise (35,000 MT in 2006 to 114,500 MT in 2012).
-It is estimated that even a 25% increase in RCN processing will generate over USD 100 million in household income.
+Regional processing is on the rise (35,000 MT in 2006 to 137,000 MT in 2014).
+It is estimated that even a 25% increase in RCN processing will generate over U.S. $100 million in household income.

-The Alliance currently consists of 198 dues-paying member companies ranging from producers to processors and international buyers.
+ACA currently consists of nearly 200 dues-paying member companies ranging from producers to processors and international buyers.
 The ACA has facilitated the establishment of new cashew processing factories in the region, including the largest cashew factory in Africa.
-In collaboration with the world’s largest cashew buyers - Kraft Foods, Intersnack, and Red River Foods - the Alliance developed the ACA Quality and Sustainability Seal program to assure compliance with international food safety, quality, and labor standards.
+In collaboration with the world’s largest cashew buyers - Kraft Foods, Intersnack, and Red River Foods - ACA developed the ACA Quality and Sustainability Seal program to assure compliance with international food safety, quality, and labor standards.
 The ACA Seal program has provided an opportunity to grow demand on the international market for cashews processed in Africa.

 • Encourage public-private cooperation for the cashew sector

 • More than $3.7 million in additional income for rural communities between 2013 and 2015